echoprotocol/echowiki/api-reference/echo-node-api/database-api.md

 #### Notice example

-The notification was received by performing the operation delegating_account.
+The notification was received by performing the account update operation for changing delegating_account.

 ```json
 {